ajnarak911/Low_level_programming/README.md

-this is an alx low programming assignment
+Low level programming in C